FAQ

 Scottie Urmey is a Licensed Clinical Social Worker (LCSW) and board certified trainer, educator, and practitioner in Psychodrama, Sociometry & Group Psychotherapy (TEP).

-Patricia Hannah is a Licensed Clinical Social Worker (LCSW).
+Patricia Hannah is a Licensed Clinical Social Worker (LCSW) and board approved supervised practitioner in Psychodrama, Sociometry & Group Psychotherapy (SP).

 Our clinicians are trained in Psychodrama, Sociometry & Group Psychotherapy.
 Clinicians employ other types of therapies including Cognitive Behavioral therapy, Mindfulness based therapies, Emotional freedom technique (EFT), among others.